tblasco/AGREDA/README.md

 ## Citing AGREDA
 (reference)

+# PIPELINE

-Please refer to the following sections for a folder structure and pipeline execution description.
+Please refer to the following sections for a pipeline execution description.

 ## SOFTWARE REQUIREMENTS